If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Cons

-• Some customers reported it came with missing written instructions.
+• Some users reported missing assembly instructions.

 Product Specs